z0rc/dotfiles/README.md

 ## There are many like it, but this one is mine

 This repository contains tools and configs I use in shell.
-No graphical stuff, usable both on server and personal workstation.
+No graphical stuff, usable on servers and personal workstations.
 Battle tested on macOS and various Linux distributions including Debian, Ubuntu, CentOS and even WSL.

 I'm a big fan of [XDG Base Directory